apache/nuttx/examples/nsh/README.txt

       the '&' command suffix.
 This would only be set on systems where a minimal footprint is a necessity and background command execution is not.

+  * CONFIG_EXAMPLES_NSH_ROMFSETC
+      Mount a ROMFS filesystem at /etc and provide a startup script at /etc/init.d/rcS.
+The default startup script will mount a FAT FS RAMDISK at /tmp but the logic is easily extensible.

   * CONFIG_EXAMPLES_NSH_CONSOLE
       If CONFIG_EXAMPLES_NSH_CONSOLE is set to 'y', then a serial